Biden’s first 100 days: Where he stands on key promises

 Abandoned.
 The Biden administration said it was scrapping the idea, after consultations with civil rights groups and police unions that said it would be counterproductive.

-— Direct attorney general to deliver a list of recommendations for restructuring the Bureau of Alcohol, Tobacco, Firearms and Explosives and other Justice Department agencies to better enforce gun laws
+— Direct attorney general to deliver a list of recommendations for restructuring the Bureau of Alcohol, Tobacco, Firearms and Explosives and other Justice Department agencies to better enforce gun laws.

 Not yet.